edugomez102/vimrc/README.md

     git clone https://github.com/edugomez102/vimrc
     mv vimrc .vim && cd .vim
     mkdir undo-dir sessions
+    vim -c VimscrptPlugins -c qa

-then open vim and run `:PlugInstall` to install all the plugins
+then open vim and run `:PlugInstall` if you want to install non-vimscript plugins
 note that some of them require dependencies

 My recommendation for LSP autocompletition: